ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

   - question: Do you offer full service garden management?
     answer: Sorry, no. I'm a one-woman show and am unable to tend your garden while you are on vacation.
-  - question: What the heck is a kitchen garden?
-    answer: This is a space dedicated to growing fruits, veggies, herbs and flowers for home cooking.
-Your curated kitchen garden is where you grow the foods you love the most, usually close to your kitchen for convenience and inspiration!
 ---